sigasi/sigasi_insights/manual/editor.md

 ![](images/preprocessor-property-page.png)

 You can specify multiple include paths by separating them with a `;`.
 All paths are relative to the project folder.
+You can add the main project folder as include path by entering `.`.